Skip to main content

 2. Online: Protecting Water Quality from Agricultural Runoff

-This page titled 24: Food and Water is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Heather Karsten & Steven Vanek (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 24: Food and Water is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Heather Karsten & Steven Vanek (John A. Dutton: e-Education Institute) via source content that was edited to the style and standards of the LibreTexts platform.

-This page titled 24: Food and Water is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Teresa Friedrich Finnern via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 24: Food and Water is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Teresa Friedrich Finnern via source content that was edited to the style and standards of the LibreTexts platform.